salvadorf8/data-portal/README.md

 ### Database and Hosting

-Made use of Firebase for the firestore database and hosting services
+Made use of Firebase for the firestore database, hosting, and anonymous authentication services